deasterly/CPMT-1077/CPMT-1075_Final_Lab.md

   * "/blackbird/"
   * "/squad1/"
   * "/squad2/"
-17. Edit "/etc/fstab" to mount the XFS filesystem labeled "SR-71" under "/blackbird/" using the default options
+17. Edit "/etc/fstab" to mount the EXT4 filesystem labeled "SR-71" under "/blackbird/" using the default options
-18. Edit "/etc/fstab" to mount the ext4 filesystem on the "Squad1" LV under "/squad1/" using the default options
+18. Edit "/etc/fstab" to mount the EXT4 filesystem on the "Squad1" LV under "/squad1/" using the default options
-19. edit "/etc/fstab" to mount the ext4 filesystem on the "squad2" LV under "/squad2/" using the default options
+19. edit "/etc/fstab" to mount the EXT4 filesystem on the "squad2" LV under "/squad2/" using the default options
 ---
-16. Create/configure the files and directories in Table 3
+20. Create/configure the files and directories in Table 3
   * Be sure to double check the owner, group, and permissions
   * Remember `chown --help` and `chmod --help`
+---
+21. Check your work with the "check_CPMT1075_final.sh" script

 ### Table 1
 | Groups     | GIDs | Members                                                         |